gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 The *Trace* is especially useful to view in order to know if you have achieved good sampling of the posterior…it should look like a ‘spiny caterpillar’ (or at least that’s how it was taught to me).

 You can also select two parameters (by holding command) and then click on *Joint Marginal* to see how they relate to one another.
-Try this for the CP1+2 and CP3 kappa values…were we correct to estimate these codon partitions separately?
+Try this for the CP1+2 and CP3 kappa values.
 Do the same for CP1+2 and CP3 mu values.

-Thoughts?
+## Q4: Were we correct to estimate these codon partitions separately?
 What does this say about the flexibility of different codon positions to mutate/evolve over time?

 Ok.
 Spend as much time as you want with Tracer but when you’re ready let’s move on.